openplacedatabase/gmaps-large-polygons/README.md

 ============================

 gmaps-large-polygons makes it possible to edit large Google Maps [Polygons](https://developers.google.com/maps/documentation/javascript/reference#Polygon).
-Without it, it's nigh impossible to edit polygons with more than a few thousand points without crashing the browser due to allocating so many objects and handlers for the vertexes. gmaps-large-polygons fixes this by only allowing a small portion of the polygon's borders to be editable at a time.
+Without it, it's nigh [impossible to edit large polygons](http://stackoverflow.com/q/20647124/879121) without crashing the browser due to allocating so many objects and handlers for the vertexes. gmaps-large-polygons fixes this by only allowing a small portion of the polygon's borders to be editable at a time.